 Warning: It is not recommended to disable user access control.
-Only follow the below steps if it is absolutely necessary and you know what you are doing.
+Only follow the below steps when necessary and as a temporary measure.

 Windows has a built-in User Access Control management tool.
-Using this tool, you can either change how aggressive the user access control is or you can outright disable it.
-The best thing about this tool is that all you have to do is move a simple slider to change the user access control settings.
+You can change UAC’s aggressiveness or outright disable it using this tool.
+The best thing about this tool is that you just move a slider to change or disable User Access Control.

 - Open the Start Menu.